Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

 * Select settings.
 Select `Reveal Config`.
 Add IP 0.0.0.0, PORT 5000, connection to MongoDB using MONGO_URI and SECRET_KEY.
 * Select Restart all dynos and open app.

-You can also fork this repo and run in your CLI whit command `python run.py`.
+You can also fork this repo and run in your CLI with command `python run.py`.

 ## Credits
 * Smooth scrolldown effect JS [w3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section1)